- Our Work

-What makes you different from other charities in the same space?
+What makes you different from other conservation charities?

-We have the experience, the vision and the scientific expertise to conserve our planet in ways that will make a real and lasting difference—starting today.
-Plus, as a global organisaion, we have the unique resources needed to enact positive change at the scope and pace our world so critically requires.
+We have the experience, the vision and the scientific expertise to conserve our planet in ways that make a real and lasting difference for nature and people.
+We offer non-confrontational, pragmatic solutions to conservation challenges that respect everyone’s rights and interests.
+As a global organisation operating in 69 countries, we also have the unique resources needed to enact positive change at the scope and pace our planet so critically requires.

-What is your role in the Natural Reserve System?
+What is your role in the National Reserve System?

-The National Reserve System is Australia’s collective place-based conservation effort and includes public, private and indigenous conservation areas.
-More than 17% of Australia is protected in the National Reserve system and it is made up of over 10,000 individual protected areas.
-In all, the National Reserve System covers an area about twenty times the size of Tasmania.
-We have helped achieve the acquisition and/or management of 29 high priority additions to the National Reserve System, covering 3.5 million ha including many of the largest private protected areas in Australia.
+The National Reserve System (NRS) is Australia’s collective place-based conservation effort and includes public, private and indigenous conservation areas.
+More than 17% of Australia is protected in the NRS and it is made up of over 10,000 individual protected areas.
+In all, the NRS covers an area about twenty times the size of Tasmania.
+We have helped achieve the acquisition and/or management of 29 high priority additions to the NRS, covering 3.5 million ha including many of the largest private protected areas in Australia.

 How do you work with Indigenous communities for conservation?

-We have a track record of delivering projects that have social, economic and community results.
-We are currently influencing conservation over nearly 40 million hectares of Indigenous lands across northern Australia’s vast savannas and aridland deserts from the Kimberley to the Cape and Central Australia.
+We have a track record of delivering projects that provide significant benefits for the environment as well as having positive social, economic and cultural results for local communities.
+We are currently influencing conservation over nearly 40 million hectares of Indigenous lands across northern Australia’s vast savannas and aridlands from the Kimberley to Cape York.

-Working collaboratively with Indigenous communities underpins much of our work.
-For example, we have worked in collaboration with the Kimberly Land Council, and Indigenous Land Corporation (ILC).
+Working collaboratively with Indigenous organisations underpins much of our work.
+For example, we have worked in collaboration with the Kimberly Land Council, the Indigenous Land Corporation (ILC) and .

 Traditional landowners will continue to manage this massive area through the work of indigenous rangers.